 This anthology combines vampire mythos and affairs of the heart with the sacred symbolism and magic of the winter season.

 Sit back and let us tell you a tale.
 Welcome to the Longest Night.

-Memories of Stone by Elizabeth Vaughan: Ercula is weary, tired of fleeing, considered a monster by the Romans.
+Memories of Stone, a short story, by Elizabeth Vaughan: Ercula is weary, tired of fleeing, considered a monster by the Romans.
 But the Solstice is sacred to her goddess and she will worship at the forgotten shrine, whatever the risk.

-The centurion who captures her has other plans.
+The centurion who captures her as other plans.

-The Lobster Trick by Dan Stout: Jacqueline doesn’t mind her job as an overnight security guard.
+The Lobster Trick, a short story, by Dan Stout: Jacqueline doesn't mind her job as an overnight security guard.
 After all, what’s the worst that could happen at a blood bank?
 But when an armed group invades the building, Jacqueline is forced into action to save a handsome lab tech… and discovers that his shy smile might hide a shocking secret.